Every project seems crucial – until it’s not.

 5. Set up meetings to check progress

 Never assume projects will run smoothly.
-Regular meetings are a good forum for working out issues and checking on progress related to both individual projects and project portfolios.
+Regular meetings are a good forum for working out checking on progress using project portfolio optimization is highly beneficial.
 Your project may have run into a technical challenge that forces a decision or a change in scope, timing, or cost that could impact all the other project milestones.
 Or, your organization may be experiencing budget cuts or some other business uncertainty that is completely unrelated to the project, but could still cause a change or delay to its execution.

 You’ll also want to create management reports to show progress.
 Reports should include project start and end dates, percent complete, spending to date, and any key steps and checkpoints (milestones) in the project.
 Sometimes, the easiest way to show this information is through a Gantt chart.